 As a broker/dealer, AWM's primary service is buying and selling securities at the client's direction.
-The AWM financial professional may offer recommendations to buy, sell, or hold securities, but the retail investor makes the ultimate decision regarding the purchase or sale of investments, and you will pay a commission at the time of a transaction.
-Some of the types of securities we offer include equities, fixed income, mutual funds, and variable annuities.
+The AWM financial professional may offer recommendations to buy, sell, or hold securities, but the client will make the final investment decisions and you will pay a one-time commission at the time of a transaction.
+Some of the types of securities we offer include equities, fixed income, mutual funds, variable annuities.
 You may also hold these types of securities in an investment advisory (fee-based) account.